wp-cli/handbook/commands/site/empty/index.md

 <small>[Commands](/commands/) &raquo; [site](/commands/site/) &raquo; empty</small>

-`wp site empty` - Empty a site of its content (posts, comments, and terms).
+`wp site empty` - Empty a site of its content (posts, comments, terms, and meta).

 <small>Quick links: <a href="https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+label%3Acommand%3Asite-empty+sort%3Aupdated-desc">Github issues</a></small>

 <hr />

+Truncates posts, comments, and terms tables to empty a site of its content.
+Doesn't affect site configuration (options) or users.

+If running a persistent object cache, make sure to flush the cache after emptying the site, as the cache values will be invalid otherwise.

-This command doesn't empty custom database tables by default.
-To do so, you'll need to hook into command execution:
+To also empty custom database tables, you'll need to hook into command
+execution:

 ```
 WP_CLI::add_hook( 'after_invoke:site empty', function(){